solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 I needed to learn more Python to my work project, so I implemented Space Invader clone with `pygame` with a twist that I replaced all the aliens with my own face.
 My kids loved to choose dads that were trying to catch their spaceship.
 The natural move was then to ask if they wanted to learn about making software like this, and of course they wanted.

 Overall, Python is a really good language for learning programming.
-There is plenty of sources.
+There are plenty of sources for learning.
 It is supported in many situations, and it is simple to get started.
 It comes with much less boilerplate code than for example Java or C# would come, which helps kids to focus into the actual thing and not to be distracted about "important but not necessary" features of many other languages.

 #### Using a book to learn Python

 I considered how to learn programming when you already knew Scratch, PowerShell and Turtle Roy.
 I decided that I could go into a more comprehensive direction and lend a book from the library.
-As always with programming books, there were lots of words, and we were not interested in every of them.
+As always with programming books, there were lots of words, and we were not interested in every one of them.
 We cherrypicked example projects from there that were written in English and translated them with my kid to Finnish.
 One of the examples was using `from turtle import *` to make a drawing robot that knew how to build a house, so you could command Python from the commandline to provide exactly the same house over and over again.
 That was a fun process, but the end result is rather boring.
 Instead, I will present you with a piece software that was faster to implement and provided much more fun on many occasions: generating funny phrases.
 The idea is really simple.
 Make a few arrays of words like subjects, deeds and objects and mix them randomly to provide unexpected phrases.
 Use your family names in subjects to make it even funnier.
-Here is a hastily from finnish-to-english translated version of the implementation.
+Here is a hastily translated version of the implementation from Finnish to English.

 ```python
 subjects = ["Dad","Mother","Kid1","Kid2"]